Derivatives of normal functions in reverse mathematics

-Let us first discuss some category-theoretic prerequisites: To turn the class of (countable) linear orders into a category we take the order embeddings (strictly increasing functions) as morphisms.
-By the category of natural numbers we mean the full subcategory with the finite orders $n=\{0,\dots,n-1\}$ (ordered as usual) as objects.
-Note that this yields a small category equivalent to the category of finite orders.
+In the rest of this section we make the previous summary precise and formalize it in reverse mathematics.
+The formalization relies on Girard's observation that dilators are essentially determined by their restrictions to finite orders.
+Let us fix some terminology: The category of natural numbers consists of the finite orders $n=\{0,\dots,n-1\}$ (ordered as usual) and all embeddings between them.
+Note that this yields a small category that is equivalent to the category of all finite orders.
 The equivalence is witnessed by the increasing enumerations $\en_a:|a|\rightarrow a$, where $|a|=\{0,\dots,|a|-1\}$ denotes the cardinality of the finite order~$a$.
 For each embedding $f:a\rightarrow b$ there is a unique increasing function $|f|:|a|\rightarrow |b|$ with

 Thus~$|\cdot|$ and $\en$ become a functor and a natural isomorphism.
-We will also consider the finite subset functor $[\cdot]^{<\omega}$ on the category of sets, with
+We continue to use the finite subset functor $[\cdot]^{<\omega}$, even though $[n]^{<\omega}$ coincides with the full power set of~$n=\{0,\dots,n-1\}$.

-Of course, $[n]^{<\omega}$ is the full power set of $\{0,\dots,n-1\}$.
-We will often write the arguments of a functor $T$ as subscripts, so that a morphism $f:X\rightarrow Y$ is transformed into $T_f:T_X\rightarrow T_Y$.
-When we want to avoid iterated subscripts we revert to the notation $T(f):T(X)\rightarrow T(Y)$.
 Hereditarily finite sets with the natural numbers as urelements can be coded by natural numbers.
 It is straightforward to see that basic relations and operations on these sets are primitive recursive in the codes.
 This allows us to introduce the following notion in the theory~$\rca_0$, as in~\cite{freund-computable}:

 \begin{definition}[$\rca_0$] A coded prae-dilator consists of \begin{enumerate}[label=(\roman*)] \item a functor $T$ from the category of natural numbers to the category of linear orders with fields $T_n\subseteq\mathbb N$ and \item a natural transformation $\supp^T:T\Rightarrow[\cdot]^{<\omega}$ such that any $\sigma\in T_n$ lies in the range of $T_{\iota_\sigma\circ\en_\sigma}$, where